renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

   - `myTest3` is `test##FixtureClass##TestName##Instance`
   - `registrarFixtureMyTest3` is `registrar##FixtureClass##TestName`

-- Line 113: We define the macro `TEST_FIXTURE` which uses `TEST_FIXTURE_EX` to register the test named `TestName` for test firture class `FixtureClass`.
+- Line 113: We define the macro `TEST_FIXTURE` which uses `TEST_FIXTURE_EX` to register the test named `TestName` for test fixture class `FixtureClass`.
-The parameters are the name of the fixture class `FixtureClass`, the name of the test `TestName`.
+The parameters are the name of the fixture class `FixtureClass` and the name of the test `TestName`.
 The `TEST_FIXTURE` macro is intended for tests that do belong to a test fixture.
-The way this macro can be used is as follow:
+The way this macro can be used is as follows:

 ```cpp
 class MyFixture